 - Log in to your hosting account.
 Click Hosting on the navigation bar, find your domain name and click the Manage button.

-- Scroll down to the Files section and click on Backups.
+- Find the Files section in the sidebar and click on Backups.

 - Click on the Select button for Files backups.